fbssaejun/foodUp/README.md

 ## Project details

-FooUp is a Food Food Pick-up Ordering Application
+FooUp is a Food Pick-up Ordering Application

 ### For customers
 1. Allows Users to create an account, browse through restaurant's menus.